tqhuy2018/Casper-Kotlin-sdk/README.md

   Option,  Result,  Tuple1 will take only 1 item:  innerCLType1

-  Map,  Tuple2 will take 2  item:  innerCLType1, innerCLType2
+  Map,  Tuple2 will take 2  items:  innerCLType1, innerCLType2

-  Tuple3 will take 3 item:  innerCLType1,  innerCLType2,  innerCLType3
+  Tuple3 will take 3 items:  innerCLType1,  innerCLType2,  innerCLType3

   These innerCLType variables are lateinit var, which means that they can be initialized or not, depends on the CLType.
 For example if the CLType is primitive, then the 3 variable innerCLType1, innerCLType2, innerCLType3 is not used and not initialized.